statelyai/xstate/docs/about/glossary.md

 ## States

 A state describes the status of the machine.
-A state can be as simple as _on_ and _off_.
-These states are finite; the machine can only move through the pre-defined states.
-And machines can only be in one state at a time, unless it is a [parent state](#parent-and-child-states) or a [parallel state](#parallel-states).
+This status defines how the machine behaves when it receives an event.
+A state can be as simple as _active_ or _inactive_.
+These states are finite; the machine can only move through the predefined states.
+Machines can only be in one state at a time.
+[Parent states](#parent-and-child-states) and [parallel state](#parallel-states) can be used to express an overall state that is the combination of child states.

 ### Initial state